scriptPilot/google-calendar-correction/README.md

 ## Installation

-1. Open [Google Apps Script](https://script.google.com/) and create a new project `Google Calendar Corrections`
+1. Open [Google Apps Script](https://script.google.com/) and create a new project `Google Calendar Correction`
 2. Replace `Code.gs` file content with [this code](Code.gs)
 3. Modify the correction function in `onCalendarUpdate` according to your needs ([Google API Documentation](https://developers.google.com/calendar/api/v3/reference/events))
 4. Click on the `+` next to `Services`, add `Google Calendar API v3` as `Calendar`